jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven.md

 The master data store data are to be fed back or used in the systems:
 - operational systems
 - finance system
-- reporting system
+- reporting analysis
-- forcasting system
+- forcasting / predictive analysis
 - machine learning system